Talia-Albert1/PDSP/Procedures/Saturation Binding SOP.md

 ## Formulas
 Final Volume in each well is **125 uL**
 - 25 uL Hot Ligand
 - 25 uL Binding Buffer/Cold Ligand (Reference)
 - 75 uL Membrane

 ### Protein concentration
 Need:
 - OD @ 595 nm
 $$\text{Protein Concentration (ug/uL)} = \frac{\text{OD@595 nm} - 0.094}{0.503}$$
+Where:
-Determined from experimental procedure, equation provided by XP.
+- Determined from experimental procedure, equation provided by XP.

 ### Hot Ligand
 Need:
 - Starting Concentration (nM)
 - 3H-Ligand Specific Activity (Ci/mmol)
 $$\text{3H-Ligand Vol (uL)} = \frac{ 330 \text{ (uL) } * \text{Starting Concentration (nM)} * 5 * 1.2}{ \text{Specific Activity (Ci/mmol)}^{-1} * 1000000}$$
+Where:
+- 330 uL is double the volume of 165 uL, (25 uL * 6 wells * 1.1 overage), so we can perform a serial dilution
+- 5 is a Dilution Factor, the final volume in each well is 125 uL, we add 25 uL from the Hot-Ligand plate, (125/25=5)
+- 1.2 is a 20% overage
+- 1000000 is for unit conversion